Updated: Nov 17, 2022

 Finding The Liable Parties For Your California Boat Accident Claims

 The California coastline is vast.
-That's why it draws a lot of people, from marine and maritime workers, casual tourists, and savvy boat owners.
-Unfortunately, this also means California has also seen a lot of boating accidents throughout the years.
+That's why it draws many people, from marine and maritime workers to casual tourists and savvy boat owners.
+Unfortunately, this also means California has seen many boating accidents throughout the years.
 A recent report shows that an increased interest in boating has also led to more accidents and death.
 In 2020, there was a 25% increase in boating fatalities compared to 2019.

 Even if there are no fatalities, there are still high risks for physical injuries, emotional distress, and property damage associated with boating accidents.
 All of these pose economic and non-economic damages to the victim.

 However, if another party caused your accident, they are legally liable to pay for your injuries and losses.
 After all, if it hadn't been for their negligence, you wouldn't be experiencing the losses you sustained in a boating accident in California.

 That said, you can't blame just anyone to get compensation.
 You need to present evidence and a solid case proving a specific party is legally liable to pay for your damages.
 Hence, here's a quick guide on how s in Los Angeles identifies liable parties for a boating accident lawsuit in California.